johnwmcc/sketchup-shapes/README.md

 If you're an owner of this repository, here are some steps.

 Get a local copy of the files.
-This will create a sketchup-stl folder.
+This will create a sketchup-shapes folder.

     git clone https://github.com/SketchUp/sketchup-shapes.git
     cd shapes